Skip to content

 A color pattern is derived from ground-truth positions and applied identically to both panels.
 If reconstruction is good, the pattern appears intact on the right; distortion or scrambling signals poor quality.

 Procrustes alignment (scipy.spatial.procrustes — standardizes both arrays to unit Frobenius norm, then finds optimal rotation + reflection) is applied to the reconstructed positions before plotting so that orientation differences do not obscure quality.
-The alignment is for display only and does not mutate sn.reconstructed_positions.
+The alignment is for display only and does not mutate sg.reconstructed_positions.

 Parameters: